 The 4 C’s: Clear, Concise, Chronological and Complete

 The 5 W’s: Who, What, When, Where and Why

 How did the activity occur?

 Tell the complete story by fitting the pieces together

 Front Line Staff

-Doug Keipper, is a Certified Anti-Money Laundering Specialist (CAMS) since 2005 and former BSA officer, compliance officer, and loan administrator for an $800M commercial bank in Atlanta before it sold twice in one year.
-He teaches commercial real estate stress testing and anti-money laundering throughout the southeast.
+Doug Keipper, is a Certified Anti-Money Laundering Specialist (CAMS) since 2005 and former BSA officer and compliance officer for an $800M commercial bank in Atlanta before it sold twice in one year.
+He has taught anti-money laundering throughout the southeast and on-line since 2008.
 He has spent over 20 years in retail banking, wholesale mortgages and financial services.